TREATI/COFFEE/README.md

 ### LocationPickerItem

 The `LocationPickerItem` can be used to access the respondent's current geolocation.
+In order to make this work, you must add the `NSLocationWhenInUseUsageDescription` key to your project's Info.plist file

 *Example*:
 ```swift